PreciousChicken/blog/content/posts/groff-art-letter-writing.md

 ## Conclusion

+I guess the one obvious question is why use groff at all, as opposed to LaTeX?
+Possibly because there is something satisfying about learning modern uses for an application whose lineage dates back to 1964.
+Or maybe just, to paraphrase George Mallory, because it is there?
 Thoughts, observations?
 Feel free to add below.

 ## Further References